Honaker Elementary School

 Seventh (7th) Grade Requirements

 What are the changes regarding seventh-grade school entry vaccination requirements?
-Children entering seventh grade are required to present proof of their first dose of the human papillomavirus (HPV) vaccine, one booster of the tetanus, diphtheria and pertussis vaccine (Tdap), and their first dose of the meningococcal conjugate vaccine (MenACWY).
+Children entering seventh grade are required to present proof of their first dose of the human papillomavirus (HPV) vaccine, one booster of tetanus, diphtheria, and pertussis vaccine (Tdap), and their first dose of the meningococcal conjugate vaccine (MenACWY).
 All are required for both boys and girls before entering the seventh grade.
 If a student is missing the HPV vaccine, will they be allowed to attend school?
 A parent or guardian has the right to decide if a child receives the HPV vaccine.
 A student is allowed to attend school and be missing HPV.
-Parents are encouraged to discuss this with your healthcare provider.
-Attention parents of students who will be entering:
+Parents are encouraged to discuss this with their healthcare provider.

 HONAKER ELEMENTARY SCHOOL